IlyaChakun/aws-iba-courses/aws-developer/0-course-flow/lectures.md

     * Deploy a static website using S3
     * Setup lifecycle policy for s3 bucket files
     * S3 Encryption
+    * Discover sensitive data present in S3 bucket using Amazon Macie

 * ECS
     * Deploy web application using ECS Based on Ec2